lokichubs/TLIO-Data-Loader/README.md

 Run the "verifyAlignment.ipynb" file to double check the alignment for all the files.

-If you want to go back and change any alignment open the "matchTimeV2.py" file and follow these steps.Change "folder_count" to the trial number that you want to change + 2 instead of  ">=0".Keep pressing "y" until a plot pops up.Re-do the alignment for the dataset you want and then press "y" when its satisfactory
+If you want to go back and change any alignment open the "matchTimeV2.py" file and follow these steps.

+1) Change "folder_count" to the trial number that you want to change + 2 instead of  ">=0".
+2) Keep pressing "y" until a plot pops up.
-Press "Ctrl+C" and press enter to terminate the script
+3) Re-do the alignment for the dataset you want and then press "y" when its satisfactory Press "Ctrl+C" and press enter to terminate the script

 ## Create Calibration Files